mpebbles/playful-panda/README.md

 interpreter in a React-Native app, so that this project can be cross-platform.
-I intend for lesson/quiz development to be accessible to non-programmers so that a wide-array of content from various disciplines can be easily developed by people interested in helping.
+I intend for lesson/quiz development to be accessible to non-programmers so that a wide-array of content from various disciplines can be easily developed by people interested in helping.This will be done through a web app (including a vetting system.)
 ## Deployment Options
 ### All-in-One Package
 - Contains instructions and greeting written in native language, backup-batteries, solar charger.
 ### Central Charging Variation
 - Same as above, but with a central repository of batteries/battery-packs and a large solar powered charging system.
+(Thanks for the idea, Noah!)
 ## Roles
 ### Developers
+- App Developers
+- Website Developers
 ### Content Developers
 ### Someone with knowledge of how to keep us from getting sued
 ### Hardware Designer